 Note: the information in the domain registry has no effect on operations; it is there as a convenient reference.
+It is not the domain registry as maintained by the TLD's.

 Records in the RIPE Database are known as "objects".
 Each object describes a single entity in internet operations.
 This implies that information about that entity should only be contained in the corresponding database object and should not be repeated in other objects.